 Get solutions to common product documentation challenges and explore how Solid Edge Technical Publications makes creating fast, accurate and clear documents easier than ever before.

 The task of converting files and managing additional files for documentation purposes usually falls on the already far too busy designer who created the original CAD files.
 Converting files generally can only be done by someone who has expertise in CAD software.
 Or, instead of converting the file, the designer has to provide bitmap screen captures of CAD images with a specific orientation to be used as-is or recreated by illustrators.
 All these projects take designers away from their day-to-day work.
 As an alternative, some manufacturers are still taking photographs of their physical prototypes or final products to create graphical content.
 Of course, this means the prototype or product has to be manufactured first, which will have an impact on the overall project timeline.

 Creating technical publications has never been easy, but today’s fast-paced design and manufacturing world adds another layer of difficulty to the process.
 But there is hope.
 Changes to the technical publication landscape promise to make the lag in technical documentation a thing of the past.
-Our latest eBook explores three solutions to common technical product documentation challenges.
-These solutions allow illustrators to start their work early – in tandem with designers – and update documentation as the designs change.
+Technical publications capabilities embedded in today’s CAD software applications enable illustrators to start their work early – in tandem with designers – and update documentation as the designs change.

 Using Solid Edge to solve documentation challenges

 The ability to clearly communicate the correct manufacturing, installation and maintenance procedures for your designs is essential to the performance of your products and the success of your business.
 Solid Edge Technical Publications can help you create clear, accurate technical documentation: from simple illustrations for end user manuals to interactive 3D technical documents.